NickelFace/OTUS-Network-Architect/9.Project work/Project.md

-# VxLAN. Миграция Control Plane c Multicast на EVPN
+# VxLAN.
+Migration of Control Plane from Multicast to EVPN

 Target: